lijcam/lijcam.github.io/_lessons/deploy applications using the openshift console.md

 ![Container image](../assets/img/container-images.png)

-Firstly deploy the Mongo container using the following specification.
+Firstly deploy the Mongo container using the following specification and press submit.